SlyCodePanda/CLI_ToDoList/README.md

 * Track progress with progress bars.
 * Give time frame for tasks.

+## To-Do
+* Need to add support for Linux.
+Currently due to how I'm using the os module to locate the ToDoLists folder, I'm only letting it run on Windows.
+This will be a easy implementation I just need to do it.

 ## Purpose
 The point of building this script is mostly to help me learn more about the Argparse module and file handling in Python.
 I will likely build on the base features further in the future with the more I learn.